-Asha (he/they) is an integrative bodyworker, aquatic therapist, and crisis counsellor with a somatic oriented approach to guiding the body into functional fluidity.
+Asha (he/they) is an integrative bodyworker, aquatic therapist, Somatics practitioner and movement facilitator with a integrative approach to guiding the body into functional fluidity.
 He strives to meet his clients with a warm and compassionate presence as he supports them towards deepening levels of embodiment and freedom.

 As an aquatic therapist, Asha also offers aquatic bodywork out of a 98° salt-water pool in Oakland.
 This modality incorporates shiatsu-like stretches, acupressure, gentle joint mobilizations, and underwater immersions as a profound approach to inducing deep states of relaxation, softening the bodies chronic tensions, and facilitating the somatic release of emotional holding patterns.

 Asha earned his BA from Hampshire College in integrative psychology, medical anthropology, and contemplative studies, and his CMT from Mckinnon Body Therapy Center.
 His passion for aquatic therapy led him to study Aguahara and Fluid Presence in Brazil, Mexico, and Spain.
-In his free time Asha volunteers as a Crisis Counselor, and works as freelance film artist and dancer.
+He currently is a facilitator for legal integrative psilocybin retreats with Kiyumi in the Netherlands.
+In his free time Asha loves to dance, Freedive, and offer workshops for LGBTQIA+ folks in mutual care through aquatic practices.